 Department of Education regulations require that a student must attend at least 1 day of class to be eligible for federal financial aid (including loans).
 Therefore, the University must review proof roll attendance for students receiving federal financial aid prior to distributing excess funds.

 After the initial excess disbursement for each semester, excess funds are generally disbursed each week (exceptions to this schedule occur due to system down time, holiday conflicts, or the first week of each month for closing of the previous month's records).
 Subsequent excess disbursements depend on the date financial aid funds are paid to the student account.
 Generally, any loans posted Monday thru Friday to a student’s account will be processed for excess disbursement the following week (pending noted exceptions).

-Parent Plus loans may be disbursed to either the parent or to the student, depending on the selections made during the Parent Plus loan application submission.
+Important Notice about Parent Plus Loan Excess: Funds may be disbursed to either the parent or to the student, depending on the selections made during the Parent Plus loan application submission.
 Disbursements to the parent will be made via paper check mailed to the parent's address as recorded in the loan application record.
 Disbursements to the student may be made via paper check mailed to the student's address as shown in Banner, or direct deposit (if direct deposit is established in the Online Student Account Center).
 For questions about how you have established your Parent Plus loan disbursement or to change the disbursement option you selected, please contact the Financial Aid office at 1-800-618-1878 option #2.